riscy-development/riscy-os/docs/style.md

 ## Formatting

-This is handled by `clang-foramt`.
+This is handled by `clang-format`.
 Just run `make format` and your code will become pretty.

 Some special cases are listed below.